10 Backpacking Destinations in Karnataka

 8. Jog Falls

-This is a spectacular destination in Karnataka where tourists get to see the amazing Jogada Gundi also known as Gerusoppa.
-The Jog falls are the second highest waterfalls in the whole country of India.
-The River Sharavati flows in the splendid Western Ghats from a height of 850 ft and beautifully flows over four sub – categories namely – Rajah, Rani, Rocket & Roarer.
+This is a spectacular destination in Karnataka where tourists get to see the amazing Jogada Gundi, also known as Gerusoppa.
+The Jog falls are the second-highest waterfalls in the whole country of India.
+The River Sharavati flows in the splendid Western Ghats from a height of 850 ft and beautifully flows over four sub – sub-categories namely – Rajah, Rani, Rocket & Roarer.

-Situated in between Northern Kanara and Shimoga regions of Karnataka, it is best seen when visited in monsoons.
-Tourists boast of rock – climbing activities around there and good parking space.
-It is the world's 13th most sought after tourist destinations.
+Situated between the Northern Kanara and Shimoga regions of Karnataka, it is best seen when visited in monsoons.
+Tourists boast of rock–climbing activities around there and good parking spaces.
+It is the world's 13th most sought-after tourist destination.

 9. Tibetan Colony